 Landfills are a huge global warming issue because all that trash ends up releasing methane, a gas that is 23 times more effective than carbon dioxide at trapping heat in the atmosphere!
 That’s crazy!
 In the United States alone, there are over 2,000 active landfills.
-And we’re running out of space.
-As a world, we dump “2.12 billion tons of waste.
-This stunning amount of waste is partly because 99 percent of the stuff we buy is trashed within six months.”
+And, we’re running out of space.
+As a world, we dump “2.12 billion tons of waste.”
+This stunning amount is partly made possible because 99 percent of the stuff we buy is trashed within six months.
 Yikes.

 Mushrooms that Munch on Plastic

-The way we trash our things is a much larger problem than the plastic.
-Unfortunately for us and the world as a whole, plastic doesn’t degrade easily.
-We use so much of it, however, that tackling this problem is of utmost importance.
+The way we trash our things is a much larger problem than the plastic situation.
+Unfortunately, for us and the world as a whole, plastic doesn’t degrade easily.
+On top of that, we use so much of it that tackling this problem is of utmost importance.

 In 2012, Yale students discovered a fungus in Ecuador called Pestalotiopsis Microspora that eats plastic.
-And it doesn’t even need oxygen, which makes it an ideal candidate to get deep into those landfills and start feasting.
+It doesn’t even need oxygen, which makes it an ideal candidate to get deep into those landfills and start feasting.
 Over the past couple of years, 50 species of plastic-eating mushrooms have been identified, including oyster mushrooms, that fully degrade different kinds of plastic.
-And you can eat the mushroom at the end of it!
+Once they’ve fully digested it, we can eat the mushrooms!
 That’s an economic solution right there.

-A few projects have experimented with the efficacy of these plastic-munchers.
 Mushrooms digest their food by secreting enzymes and absorbing the dissolved organic matter back into the cells.
-It takes several months for the mushrooms to break down the plastic; there is only so fast that the mushrooms can go.
-Thus they cannot necessarily keep up with the production of plastic.
+It takes up to several months for the mushrooms to break down the plastic, so there is only so fast that they can go.
 With numbers exponentially increasing higher into the millions, that’s a lot of plastic to eat.
+The mushrooms cannot necessarily keep up with the production of plastic.

 Global Waste is a Multi-Billion Dollar Industry

-At-home fungi recycling kits may be one way to mediate the immediate problem of the waste that individuals accumulate.
-Again, these fungi can eat your trash and provide a food source.
 Terrence McKenna believed that mushrooms were an advanced alien civilization that chose to take the form of a mushroom.
 Considering that they are practically immortal and that some can eat through plastic–fungi are unbelievable.
 However, no amount of fungi is necessarily going to change how we consume, which is quite literally destroying the earth.
-The fungi can help though–and it seems like they are trying to.
+The fungi can help though–and, it seems like they are trying to.